 The following is a list of the minimum rules for participating in a Driver’s Education event.
 While we have made every effort to cover all subjects, oversights may have been made.
 Please contact the DE-Chair or Chief Instructor with any questions or for further clarifications.

 The minimum age for any driving entrant is 18 years.

 All entrants must have a valid driver’s license (state, country or province as appropriate).

 Long-sleeve cotton shirt and long cotton pants are required.
-All car occupants must wear a Snell approved helmet, which has the current available Snell rating or the one previous Snell rating.
+All car occupants must wear a Snell approved helmet, which has the current available or one prior Snell SA rating.
 Other helmets are acceptable if they are approved for PCA Club Racing.
 Footwear must be enclosed, non-slip, with a relatively smooth sole (examples such as aggressively lugged hiking shoes or boots are highly discouraged).